carpentries-lab/good-enough-practices/episodes/04-collaboration.md

 >
 >> ## Suggestions
 >>
->> How collaboration can help
+>> How collaboration can help:
 >> *   Collaboration brings other ideas and perspectives on your project
 >> *   Describing your project to (potential) collaborators can help to focus the project
 >> *   Thinking about other people helps you to return to your project later
 >>
->> What can go wrong with collaboration
+>> What can go wrong with collaboration:
 >> *   People can be confused about:
->>  *   goals: what are we trying to do?
+>>    *   Goals: what are we trying to do?
->>  *   process: what tools will we use, how will we do it?
+>>    *   Process: what tools will we use, how will we do it?
->>  *   responsibilities: whose job is it to do this thing?
+>>    *   Responsibilities: whose job is it to do this thing?
->>  *   credit: how are contributions going to be recognized?
+>>    *   Credit: how are contributions going to be recognized?
->>  *   data: how do we share sensitive data?
+>>    *   Data: how do we share sensitive data?
->>  *   timelines: when will people finish their tasks?
+>>    *   Timelines: when will people finish their tasks?
 >>
->> How to prepare for collaboration
+>> How to prepare for collaboration:
 >> *   Document important things
 >> *   Decide on goals and a way of working (process)
 >> *   Clarify the scope and audience of your project